Back

 Pricing for profit

-At this point, you need to determine the profit margin you aim to achieve for each produced cake.
-This can be a percentage or a fixed monetary amount.
+At this point, you need to determine the profit margin you aim to achieve for each completed cake.
+This can be a percentage, a fixed monetary amount or a rate per hour of your time.

-To calculate the profit margin, you can multiply the total cake cost (ingredients, labour, and overhead expenses) by the desired profit margin percentage or by adding the fixed profit amount on top of the base price.
+To calculate the profit margin, you can multiply the total cake cost (ingredients, labour, and overhead expenses) by the desired profit margin percentage, by adding the fixed profit amount on top of the base price, or the rate per hour you wish to charge.

 2. Different cake types and complexity